SaintAmeN/j40_maven_db_demo/README.md

 # Maven DB Demo
 This application is just a demonstration of a proper project creation.
 This paragraph should contain description of Your project with it's main goals.

+## Prerequisites
+This project uses following technologies:
+- JDK 11,
+- Hibernate
+- MySQL Connector

+You should have access to a mysql database.
+Access to the database is controlled via configuration file in resources.

 ## What does it do?
 <!-- Funkcjonalności jakie planujemy zrobić -->
 This application has following functionalities: